Saturday, May 23, 2026

 0

 Research into NETs has shown both promise and disappointment.
-A 2010 study indicated that “negative emission technologies…significantly enhances the possibility to meet low concentration targets” (Azar et al, 2010).
+A 2010 study indicated that “negative emission technologies…significantly enhance the possibility to meet low concentration targets” (Azar et al, 2010).
 The American Geophysical Union has also called for further research (Landau, 2018).
 A recent article published in the Cambridge University Press called for a research agenda on NETS and stated: “There are many technological solutions to address climate change but unfortunately there are no silver bullets” (Nekuda, 2019).

 A 2016 paper called the assumption that these technologies and concepts will work to scale in time a “moral hazard” (Anderson & Peters, 2016).
 However, Friedmann responded by saying “CO2 removal has gone from a moral hazard to a moral imperative.”
 (Welch, 2019).